 After your briefing you’ll meet your city guide and hit the town for a tour around the world famous Jemaa El-Fnaa square, craft markets, into the souks, and enjoy your welcome dinner in one of your guides’ favourite places hidden in the alleyways of Marrakech.

 Accommodation: Small riad, Marrakech

 - +Day 2 - Marrakech - Imlil

-We have a very early start this morning (05:30), in order to drive one hour from Marrakech, into the countryside to a very special spot.
-This is the lift-off site for our sunrise hot air balloon ride!
+We have an early start this morning in order to drive one hour from Marrakech, into the countryside to a very special spot.
+This is the lift-off site for our hot air balloon ride!

-The flight will lift us over the beautiful landscapes and villages surrounding Marrakech, and you’ll watch the sun rise over the High Atlas Mountains.
+The flight will lift us over the beautiful landscapes and villages surrounding Marrakech, and you’ll watch the mist lift as the sun rises over the High Atlas Mountains.
 After an hour or so enjoying the tranquility of being in the air, we’ll head back to our Riad for a proper breakfast.

 Once fed and watered we’ll leave Marrakech and drive into the foothills of the Atlas, to the village of Imlil.
 From here, we’ll start our first ride on Moroccan soil, tackling a three-hour loop from the village.

 This is a great introduction to the type of riding you’ll experience this week, with a mixture of ‘off-road’ (dirt road) and singletrack trails, a little bit of pushing the bike at times, and narrow trail with a bit of exposure.